dynamic-and-active-systems-lab/uavrt_interfaces/README.md

 - Provides the custom GetPose service type

+# Basic operation

+TBD

+# Documentation

+The supporting documentation for this project can be found on the following site:

+TBD

+# System requirements

+The system requirments for the use of this package can be found on the following site:

+TBD

+# Installaton

+TBD

 # License

 This codebase is released under the GNU Lesser General Public License v3 or later.